 (Can anyone else relate?
 Just me?)

 But here’s the thing, while most families are worried about what their kids are going to wear, getting the best pictures and making game plans for the best candy routes, I want to get serious for a hot minute.
 Maybe you’re an expert on Halloween Candy Safety Tips.
 Maybe you’re not.
 But here’s the thing, this is a good time to stop and take a moment to really let these tips sink in before we run out of the house for trick-or-treating.
-I’ve got 6 tips today and the last one is probably my most important tip, especially if you haven’t discussed this yet with your kids.
-Let’s make it a thing, an important thing, to keep our kids safe this Halloween.

 Inspect All Candy Before Eating